joker-git/Questionnaire/README.md

 >java Sentence your_file_path
 ```
 You can create an English Paragraph as per your choice.
 The code can handle basic abbreviations with embedded points as in the scope of ```java.text.BreakIterator```.

+Screenshots of successfull running of the programs are present in the parent folder with names as 'Screenshot_DAGraph.jpg' and 'Screenshot_Sentence.jpg'.

 ## Authors